tytan652/rfcs/text/0045-add-notion-of-protocol.md

 `rtmp-services` is a plugin that provides two services `rtmp_common` and `rtmp_custom`.
 The use of "rtmp" in these three terms no longer means that it only supports RTMP, it was and is kept to avoid breakage.

 - In `rtmp_common`, services must at least support H264 as video codec and AAC or Opus as audio codec.
 This is a limitation required by the simple output mode.
-- The service `rtmp_custom` will depend on protocol prefixes from outputs types to detect which protocol is in use.

 #### About service JSON file

 - For `services` objects, a `"protocol"` field will be added.
-This will be used to indicate the protocol for services in situation where one of these is true:
+This will be used to indicate the protocol for services.
-  - The protocol can not be deduced from server's URL prefix.
-  - The service is RTMP but has an HTTP URL as its server URL and it has custom code to request the true server URL through an API in the plugin.
-In this case the protocol will be enforced to the right protocol (e.g., Dacast, YouNow).
 - Services that use a protocol that is not registered will not be shown.
 For example, OBS Studio without RTMPS support will not show services and servers that rely on RTMPS.
 - Codecs field for audio and video will be added to allow services to limit which codec is compatible with the service.
 - `"output"` field in the `"recommended"` object will be deprecated, but it will be kept for backward compatibility. `const char *(*get_output_type)(void *data)` in `obs_service_info` will no longer be used by `rtmp-services`.
   - The JSON schema will be modified to require the `"protocol"` field when the protocol is not auto-detectable.
 The same for the `"output"` field to keep backward compatibility.

 ## UI

-### Custom server protocol auto-detection

-The user can set a custom server through the service "Custom…", the protocol will be deduced based on URL prefixes from service outputs and default to RTMP if no matches.

-NOTE: Allowing the user to manually choose the protocol (e.g., HLS) is part of RFC 39.

 ### Audio encoders